mikkosio/User-Doc/docs/pages/first-project.md

 - [x] How to write and run code.
 - [x] How to edit your preference settings.

-You can now move on to the next step by clicking on the 'Next' button below me.
+You can now move on to the next step by clicking on the 'Next' button below me. :partying_face: